sora-xor/sora2-substrate-js-library/doc.md

 > Transfer some liquid free balance to another account.
 >
 > `transfer` will set the `FreeBalance` of the sender and receiver.
-> It will decrease the total issuance of the system by the `TransferFee`.
 > If the sender's account is below the existential deposit as a result
 > of the transfer, the account will be reaped.
 >